nad-qaq/Nadin-Qaqos-Projects/PersonalProjects/PancakeGame/README.txt

 ======================================================================
 This C++ program plays a little pancake game.
-It uses stacks and queues.
+It uses stacks and queues. stackType.h and queueType.h are files that have been given.
+Not necessary to use, can use stack and queue library, but implemented this way.

 How to Run:
 ======================================================================
 1. Type "make" into the terminal.
-2. Type "prog6" to run the program.
+2. Type "pancake" to run the program.
 3. Enter a number of people you want at the table and follow the prompts
 4. Enter "make clean" to remove files created from compiling.